openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   `version` - the supported (or requested) version of the model, expressed as a string which represents the semantic version of the catalog entry.

 The combination of `name`,  `organization`, and `version` uniquely identifies an entry in the model catalog.

+## 2.7 Extensions to gNMI

+Each top-level RPC message (e.g., `SubscribeRequest` and `SubscribeResponse` for the `Subscribe` RPC) defines an `extensions` field which can be used to carry additional parameters for a gNMI RPC. [[GNMI-EXT]](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-extensions.md) defines the mechanisms to define such extensions.
+It must be noted that the base operation of the RPCs as described in this specification MUST NOT be modified by an extension.

 # 3 Service Definition